 Rev. Juli Reinholz grew up in Southwestern Virginia.
 She is a graduate of University College, University of Maryland, Seattle University and Garrett-Evangelical Seminary.
 Juli was ordained an elder in the Pacific Northwest Conference in 2012.
 Pioneer is her third appointment.
 She served at Battle Ground UMC, as District Superintendent of the Seven Rivers District and was appointed to Pioneer UMC in July of 2017.

-Juli is married to David and they have two daughters, Kate and Vicki as well as 2 grandchildren, Evie and Landon.
+Juli is married to David and they have two daughters, Kate and Vicki as well as 3 grandchildren, Landon, Evelyn, and Caleb.
 Juli loves to travel, take long walks/day hikes, and is a voracious reader when there is time.

 Pastor Bill’s role at Pioneer is to provide relational and spiritual care to our members and friends who are in assisted living facilities, are homebound or hospitalized.